-Finally, with the disturbance observer enabled, the measurements of Fig. 17 are obtained.
-The main advantage is that the maximum linear tracking error is now reduced to $z{\rm err,max} = 0.89\,{ m mm}$, and hence the $z{\rm err,max} = 1\,{ m mm}$ specification is always met.
-It can also be noticed that the rotary tracking error is slightly larger.
-Although the linear and rotary position controllers are decoupled, the linear and rotary position measurements are not.
-In particular, as discussed in Appendix C, the rotary position is obtained combining the information from the two sensors according to the measured linear position z{meas} .
-The slight difference in performance is hence caused by the fact that the linear position behaves differently in the combination range for the rotary position $(z{\text{meas}} = [-2 \text{ mm}, 2 \text{ mm}], \text{ cf. Fig. 20})$.
+linear position $z{\rm meas}$.
+The slight difference in performance is hence caused by the fact that the linear position behaves differently in the combination range for the rotary position $(z{\rm meas} = [-2 \text{ mm}, 2 \text{ mm}], \text{ cf., Fig. 20})$.
 This range was initially selected to get the most satisfactory results for the case without DOB, so when this is activated and the range is not adapted, the rotary tracking error gets slightly larger.
-Nevertheless, it should be noticed that the worsened φ tracking performance is limited to the range around the zerocrossings of the linear position.
+Nevertheless, it should be noticed that the worsened φ -tracking performance is limited to the range around the zero-crossings of the linear position.
 In the crucial intervals (i.e., for which the piston is at the two edge positions) the rotary tracking error is similar and within the specified boundaries.